 Archival Data

 Archival data is a type of data or information that already exists.
 Instead of collecting new data, you can use the existing data in your research if it fulfills your research requirements.
-Generally, previous studies or theories, records, documents, and transcripts are used as the primary source of information.
-This type of research is also called retrospective research.

 Example:

 Suppose you want to find out the relation between exercise and weight loss.
 You can use various scholarly journals, health records, and scientific studies and discoveries based on people’s age and gender.
-You can identify whether exercise leads to significant weight loss among people of various ages and gender.
+You can identify whether exercise leads to significant weight loss among people of various ages and genders.

 Example: